Predictive variational inference: Learn the predictively optimal posterior distribution: Discussion

+In this paper, we performed minimal tuning of PVI for a fair comparison.
+There is large room for fine-tuning (tuning $\lambda$, interpolating between the prior and posterior regularization, choice of scoring rules and combinations, variance reduction of the stochastic gradient, etc.).
 Throughout the paper, we have relied on the assumption that observations are conditionally IID given covariates, or at least exchangeable, which is a limitation compared with the regular Bayes.
 This IID requirement is shared by any scoring-rule-based model evaluation, generalized VI, and any loss-function-based learning algorithm.
 We can extend our current IID PVI to complex data structures; it requires defining internal replications and is beyond this paper.

 Theoretically we justify PVI via asymptotic optimality.
 It is useful to further study its finite sample rate, and compare the convergence rate under various scoring rules.
-Another direction is to use finite-sample conformality as the objective.
-Unlike regular Bayes which may be overconfident, the parameter uncertainty in PVI can grow as a function of sample size (Fig.~\ref{fig:normal}), and may not shrink to zero.
-This behavior, aligning with the heuristic of ``epistemic humility'' or ``Dunning–Kruger effect,'' wherein greater knowledge brings more awareness of the model's limitation and more acknowledgment of uncertainty, suggests the potential of turning PVI into a new uncertainty measurement.
+Unlike regular Bayes which may be overconfident, the parameter uncertainty in PVI can grow as a function of sample size (Figure~\ref{fig:normal}), and may not shrink to zero, suggests the potential of turning PVI into a new uncertainty measurement.

+PVI is robust to model misspecification and flexible for prediction, but these benefits come with costs.
+First, as illustrated in the Gaussian example in Figure~\ref{fig:normal}, when the model is correctly specified, the PVI posterior still concentrates at the correct point mass asymptotically, but its contraction rate is slower than the usual parametric rate.
+This slower rate agrees with the theoretical analysis in concurrent work by \citet{mclatchie2025predictively}.
+Second, the PVI learning task \eqref{eq_vi_obj} in probability space is harder than finite-dimensional parameter learning, limiting scalability in modern high-dimensional models.
+We view this increased computational burden as a tradeoff between a \emph{complex model} and \emph{complex inference}.
+While classical machine learning often focuses on making the model deeper, PVI instead pushes the complexity of inference.
+For scalable implementation, a promising future direction is to study the allocation between model and inference complexity, and to develop structured variational families and customized optimization schemes for PVI.

+In this paper, we demonstrate practical implementations of PVI under several scoring rules.
+On one hand, practitioners may have their own decision-theoretic scoring rules, and PVI can accommodate these choices.
+On the other hand, PVI provides a unified framework for comparing the efficiency and robustness of different scoring rules when used for inference, which we leave for future research.